iked-y/Mars-Explorer-Dashboard/README.md

-# 🚀 Mars Explorer Dashboard
+# 🚀 What's the weather on Mars?

 This is a Dash-based web application that visualizes Mars exploration data using NASA's public APIs and static planetary datasets.